Covid 19 Delta outbreak: Auckland holidaymakers warned to stay away from regions - NZ Herald

 A person from Ōpōtiki tested positive for Covid, it was announced yesterday.
 They were outside the region when they received their results and returned to Ōpōtiki to complete required isolation with public health support.

-Rapihana, who is also a member of the iwi response unit for Te Whānau-ā-Apanui, said that with covid continuing to cause disruption and new variants around the world, the simple message from his iwi was to "stay away".
+Rapihana, who is also a member of the iwi response unit for Te Whānau-ā-Apanui, said that with Covid continuing to cause disruption and new variants around the world, the simple message from his iwi was to "stay away".

-"We do have some of the highest vaccination rates in the country and this is thanks to the great effort made by our very small medical team, but keeping people and covid out is our first and best defence against this virus," he said.
+"We do have some of the highest vaccination rates in the country and this is thanks to the great effort made by our very small medical team, but keeping people and Covid out is our first and best defence against this virus," he said.

 The councillor said having checkpoints was just too much of a risk they were "strangers to pandemics".